Extra-special quotients of surface braid groups and double Kodaira fibrations with small signature: Introduction

-where $A_{12}$ corresponds to $\gamma_{\Delta}$, subject to the set of relations written in Section \ref{sec:ddks}, see \cite[Theorem 7]{GG04}.
-Taking the images of these generators via the group epimorphism $\eqref{eq:intr-varphi}$, we get an ordered set

-of $4b+1$ generators of $G$, such that $o(\z)=n$.
+of $4b+1$ generators of $G$, such that $o(\z)=n$ and subject to a suitable finite set of relations.
 This will be called a \emph{diagonal double Kodaira structure} of type $(b, \, n)$ on $G$, see Definition \ref{def:dks}.
-In the light of the previous considerations, we see that the geometric problem of constructing a $G$-cover $\mathbf{f}$ as in \eqref{eq:intro-diagonal} is now translated into the combinatorial-algebraic problem of finding a diagonal double Kodaira structure of type $(b, \, n)$ in $G$.
+Thus, the geometric problem of constructing an admissible $G$-cover is translated into the combinatorial-algebraic problem of finding a diagonal double Kodaira structure of type $(b, \, n)$ in $G$.

-It turns out that the $G$-cover $\mathbf{f}$ is a diagonal double Kodaira fibration (namely, the two surjective maps $f_i \colon S \to \Sigma_b$, obtained as composition with the natural projections, have connected fibres) if and only if $\mathfrak{S}$ is \emph{strong}, an additional condition introduced in Definition \ref{def:strongdks}; furthermore, the algebraic signature $\sigma(\mathfrak{S})$, see Definition \ref{def:signature-ddks}, equals the geometric signature $\sigma(S)$.
+It turns out that the $G$-cover $\mathbf{f}$ is a diagonal double Kodaira fibration (namely, the two surjective maps $f_i \colon S \to \Sigma_b$, obtained as composition with the natural projections, have connected fibres) if and only if the related structure $\mathfrak{S}$ is \emph{strong}, an additional condition introduced in Definition \ref{def:strongdks}; furthermore, the algebraic signature $\sigma(\mathfrak{S})$, introduced in Definition \ref{def:signature-ddks}, equals the geometric signature $\sigma(S)$.

+Note that not every double Kodaira fibration is of diagonal type.
+In fact, one proves that if $S$ is of diagonal type then its slope satisfies $\nu(S)=2+s$, where $s$ is rational and $0 <s<6-4\sqrt{2}$, and that there exist examples whose high slope violates this inequality (for instance, Catanese-Rollenske's example with $\nu(S)=2+2/3$); see \cite[Section 4]{Pol20}.
+For more details on the construction of diagonal double Kodaira fibrations, we refer the reader to Section \ref{sec:ddkf}.

-Summing up, classifying diagonal double Kodaira fibrations is equivalent to describing finite groups which admit a diagonal double Kodaira structure.
-Our first main result in this direction is the following:
+In the light of the previous considerations, classifying diagonal double Kodaira fibrations is equivalent to describing finite groups which admit a diagonal double Kodaira structure.
+Our key result in this direction is the following: